lizhewen/PSU-CIDD-Malaria-Simulation/README.md

 This version has implemented Sporozoite Challenge codes, and a modified monthly reporter to output all mutation pair information throughout the simulation. **This version only supports single-location simulations.**

-Under `mdr_analysis` folder, it contains several python scripts to parse output files, compute interquartile ranges for a series (default 100) of files from the same simulation settings, and create visualizations.
+Under `mdr_analysis` folder, it contains two plotting programs to create visualizations.
 Refer to the Jupyter Notebook `ipynb` files (named with leading numbers) to view available MDR plots.

 ---